Linear multistep methods with repeated global Richardson extrapolation: Acknowledgement

 \section{Acknowledgement}

+The authors would like to thank the anonymous reviewers for their careful comments that improved the structure and extended the scope of the paper.

-I.~Fekete was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
-Supported by the \'UNKP-22-5 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
+I.~Fekete was supported by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences, and also supported by the \'UNKP-22-5 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.

 The research was supported by the Ministry of Innovation and Technology NRDI Office within the framework of the Artificial Intelligence National Laboratory Program RRF-2.3.1-21-2022-00004.